Updated January 4, 2023.

 It may be known for the Naval Academy, but the Naval Academy is there because of the town’s history!
 On a day trip to historic Annapolis, you can tour the Naval Academy, eat crab until your face turns blue, explore 300 years of history, tour the Maryland State House, and take in the views from their lighthouse!

 Want more D.C. planning resources and tips?
 Check out my Washington, D.C., Page!
+And for more all-American adventures, explore my United States Page, too!

 Love this post?
 Pin it for later!